fogge/MERN_BASE/README.md

 * React (frontend framwork
 * Axios (easier requests - NN)
 * Node-sass (to be able to import sass into react - NN)
+* Http-proxy-middleware (makes it possible to make requests with /api/request - NN)

 #### Others:
 * Postinstall (to call something after the npm install is complete - NN)